Rsantct/ecapre/README.md

 # ecapre

-hi-fi preamp based on Ecasound and optionally libzita-convolver
+hi-fi preamp based on Ecasound and optionally libzita-convolver.

 ## Overview

 Features:

- - Black-box design (not GUI interface), all runs as a background process
  - Calibrable volume control for reference SPL, with level dependant Loudness EQ compensation.
  - Bass, Treble, Balance
  - Adjustable 'Room gain' and 'House' curves, for subjective target 'in room' response.
  - Digital Room Correction: FIR convolution or IIR parametric eq filtering.
+ - Black-box design, all runs as a background process.
+ - Command line or web page for the preamp control.

 This project is intended to work on a Mac OS, and of course under a Linux machine.